Taking a Break from Kefir

 - Cover kefir grains with paper towel and let them sit on the counter for 15 - 30 minutes to dry out a little bit more.

-- Cover kefir grains in dry milk powder and place in a sealed Ziploc bag before putting it in your freezer.
+- Cover kefir grains in dry milk powder and place in a sealed Ziploc bag before placing it in your freezer.

-- When you’re ready to start making fresh kefir again, simply remove grains from the freezer and follow our standard activation instructions.
+- When you’re ready to start making fresh kefir again, it may take your grains a few days to "wake up."
+Simply remove grains from the freezer and follow the activation instructions until your kefir is thickening within 24 hours again!